shsingh/oi.shain.io/content/training.md

 #### DevSecOps

-Presentation given to F5 Networks partners as part of a Capture The Flag day.
+Presentation given to F5 Networks partners as part of a Security workshop (including a Capture The Flag tournament).
 Dockerfile for DevSecOps pipeline demo can be found here: https://github.com/F5-use-cases/f5-rs-container

+**Author:** F5 Networks

+**Presenter:** Shain Singh

 - [Security in a Agile/DevOps environment](/files/DevSecOps.pdf)